Writes a block of bytes to this stream using data from a buffer.

 The offset parameter gives the offset of the byte in array (the buffer index) at which to begin copying, and the count parameter gives the number of bytes that will be written to the stream.
 If the write operation is successful, the current position of the stream is advanced by the number of bytes written.
 If an exception occurs, the current position of the stream is unchanged.

-Do not interrupt a thread that is performing a write operation.
-Although the operation may appear to be successful after the thread is unblocked, the interruption can affect your application's performance and reliability.
+Interrupting a thread that is performing a write operation is not supported.
+Although the operations may appear to be successful after the thread is unblocked, these actions can decrease your application's performance and reliability.

 For a list of common I/O tasks, see Common I/O Tasks.